Bold research bids earn €10.5m of EU backing

 Michele Ducceschi, of Edinburgh College of Art, Is developing digital technology to solve a growing problem for those charged with the care of historic musical instruments.

-Most instruments in museum collections have become unplayable and are deteriorating to the point that their unique sounds will eventually be lost—but now help is at hand.
+Some instruments in museum collections are no longer playable and their unique sounds will eventually be lost – but an innovative solution is at hand.

 Dr Ducceschi is developing advanced mathematical models to create durable and realistic digital emulations of historical instruments that are currently out of playing condition.

-The work will be carried out in tandem with the University’s renowned musical instruments collection, which will make software copies of these treasured artefacts accessible online.
+The work will be carried out in collaboration with musical instruments collections across Europe, and software copies of these treasured artefacts will be accessible online.

 Marie Legendre, of the School of Literatures, Languages and Cultures, offers a fresh take on a seminal period in Islamic history – one focused on the provinces not the centre of power.